gfarrell/gtf.io/content/musings/creativity-anarchy-internet/index.md

 There are two pernicious effects arising from this.
 Since there is not an infinite supply of content, it is impossible to tailor it to each individual's tastes.
-Even were it possible, it would be undesirable in the same way that the {{< cite "wiki-brave-new-world" >}}soma in Aldous Huxley's Brave New World{{< /cite >}} is undesirable: if we only ever get what we want, then our worldview will never expand beyond its present confines as we will never be exposed to anything that does not perfectly accord with our own views and tastes.
+Even were it possible, it would be undesirable: if we only ever get what we want, then our worldview will never expand beyond its present confines as we will never be exposed to anything that does not perfectly accord with our own views and tastes{{< footnote
+>}}There's an analogy in the numbing effects of Soma in Brave New World, but it is not an exact one.{{< /footnote >}}.
 In any case, by tailoring content to some audience group of size greater than one, we end up promoting certain tastes above others.
 The result will be groups that converge to a particular set of tastes as they are increasingly exposed to them.

 Not only will we have increasingly isolated, intraconvergent groups of consumers of content, the content itself will be converging to the